nav9/snacker/Readme.md

 The release branch is used only when a version of the project is ready for release.
 The release branch is ideally operated only by the repository owner.

 #Running this project
+* Because this project uses Gradle, you may find it tough to configure and run it.
+Please ask Navin for help.
+Otherwise, you can also simply create a new java project, use the java files of this project and use the dependency jar files manually.
+Gradle just helps in downloading those dependency libraries automatically and building.
 * To run this project, you need Gradle.
 * Install Gradle and navigate to this project's folder in the commandline and simply type "gradle".
 The project will build and a jar will be created in ./build/libs.
 * Go to the libs folder and run the project with "java -jar snacker.jar gen" the first time you run it.